 The Doctor of Speech-Language Pathology is a post-entry level professional degree for individuals who want to increase depth of knowledge in the field of speech-language pathology while also acquiring clinical research experience.
-Graduates of the program will be trained to take positions as master clinicians, clinical researchers, and university clinical faculty.
+Graduates of the program are trained for advanced clinical practice, leadership roles, and to be clinical educators.

 The post-entry level professional program at Loma Linda University is one of a handful of such programs in the country and is currently the only such program in California.
-Current practitioners will gain advanced knowledge in the field of speech-language pathology, with specialized training in evidence-based practice, critical thinking, legal and ethical issues, problem-solving, and clinical research.
+Current practitioners will gain advanced knowledge in the field of speech-language pathology, with specialized training in evidence-based practice, critical thinking, leadership, problem-solving, and clinical research.
 Doctoral students will become adept at analyzing and synthesizing the existing research literature as they design and conduct their own clinical study in their area of interest.
 Doctoral students will be required to complete an applied dissertation research capstone project designed by the student and their faculty mentor.
-This project will be a clinical research study that will be in the form of a written manuscript for potential publication.
+This project will be in the form of a written manuscript for potential publication.

 Student learning outcomes